tmagik/catoshi/README.md

 ~~ Townes Duncan

-What do we do with Catcoin better than any other coin?
+What do we do with Catoshi better than any other crypto?
 	make
 			mistakes
 					faster